Admission Criteria to the Accelerated BSN program

 The School of Nursing offers a three-semester accelerated program leading to the Bachelor of Science in Nursing Degree for students who currently hold a bachelor’s degree in another field.
 Georgia Southern’s nursing program admits students to the accelerated program fall semester with program completion scheduled for summer semester.
 Fall semester applications will be available on the School of Nursing (SON) website from the first Monday in January through the first Monday in February.

-The completed Accelerated Baccalaureate Nursing program application with an official transcript from Georgia Southern University, official transcript from any other college attended, unofficial HESI scores and application fee should be hand-delivered or mailed (with tracking) to the School of Nursing.
+The completed Accelerated Baccalaureate Nursing program application with an unofficial transcript from Georgia Southern University, official transcripts from any other college attended and unofficial HESI scores should be hand-delivered or mailed (with tracking) to the School of Nursing.
 An application is considered incomplete and will not be reviewed if the student does not meet ABSN admission criteria and/or does not attach requested transcripts/scores.

 Once the submitted applications have been reviewed, eligible students will be contacted by the School of Nursing to schedule their pre-admission interview.